codio-content/HTML_and_CSS_II-Floats_and_layouts/.guides/content/Display-Inline-5612.md

 ### 2. [Trying to add margins](close_all panel=1;open_preview display-modes/inline1.html#example2 panel=1)

-What do we see from the example ?
+What do we see from this example ?

 ![](.guides/img/inline-margin.png)